 The Cares Family model combines four programmes to meet those objectives:

 A Love Your Neighbour programme matching older neighbours and young professionals to share friendship one-to-one, often in people’s homes.
-Friends share a chat and a cup of tea, and those who can often visit the theatre, a local cafe or go to a football match together.
+Friends share a chat and a cup of tea, and those who can often visit a local cafe or go to a football match together.

-Now, as we look to the future, the Cares Family are seeking ways to expand the model into other big cities, to help more people feel part of a rapidly changing world, rather than left behind by it.
+Now, as we look to the future, the Cares Family are seeking new ways to expand the model into other big cities, to help more people feel part of a rapidly changing world, rather than left behind by it.